zhangjinshui-nerveee/nerveee_old/content/blogs/todo/index.md

 - [ ] Test all modules current and voltage stress
 - [ ] Compare nearest level modulation and with compensation
 - [ ] Program NLM compensation
+- [ ] Buy components for completing all Moana modules
 ## Pool
 - Debug protection board
 - Tax statement